 The number of Dwelling Units presently in the Plan Area is currently none, and shall be approximately 3,440 under this Plan.
-Of those 3,440 Dwelling Units, 350 are allocated to the Hotel land use district and cannot be constructed on any site other than Block 1, and up to 21 are allocated to Blocks 29-30 in the Commercial Industrial/Retail land use district and cannot be constructed on any site other than Blocks 29-30, with the remaining Dwelling Units allocated to the Mission Bay South Residential land use district.
+Of those 3,440 Dwelling Units, 350 are allocated to the Hotel land use district and cannot be constructed on any site other than Block 1, with the remaining Dwelling Units allocated to the Mission Bay South Residential land use district.
 The total number of Dwelling Units that may be constructed within the Hotel land use district must not exceed 350 Dwelling Units and must not preclude the development of a hotel within the Hotel land use district as provided for in Section 302.2.
-Further, inclusion of Dwelling Units within the Hotel land use district will reduce the total number of hotel sizerooms and Leasable square footage of retail allowed in the Plan AreaHotel land use district as provided for in Section 304.5.
+Further, inclusion of Dwelling Units within the Hotel land use district will reduce the total hotel size and Leasable square footage of retail allowed in the Plan Area as provided for in Section 304.5.